angular/angular/aio/content/guide/dependency-injection-providers.md

 <code-example path="dependency-injection/src/app/providers.component.ts" region="providers-logger">
 </code-example>

-You can, however, configure an injector with an alternative provider in order to deliver some other object that provides the needed logging functionality.
+You can, however, configure an injector with an alternative provider to deliver some other object that provides the needed logging functionality.

-You can configure an injector with a service class, you can provide a substitute class, an object, or a factory function.
+Configure an injector with a service class, and provide a substitute class, an object, or a factory function.

 {@a token}